techpanja/interviewproblems/README.md

 4. Find nth element from end of the linked list.
 5. Flatten a nested list.
 6. Given a nested list of integers, returns the sum of all integers in the list weighted by their depth.
+7. Reverse a linked list.
+(In-place and using stack.)

 Iterator
 --------